The Speed of Quantum Information Spreading in Chaotic Systems: Introduction and results

 Second, we take an auxiliary qubit (or set of qubits) and maximally entangle it locally with the system.
 This extra system is called the reference; it undergoes no dynamics, except for this initial entangling operation.
 Now the system is allowed to evolve for a time $t$.
 The goal is to recover the entanglement with the reference using as small a system region as possible.

 Any subsystem whose mutual information with the reference is nearly maximal can recover the information.
 However, the size of the smallest such region is expected to grow with time as the local information spreads.
-Restricting to models with no chirality or preferred direction and considering the asymptotic limit of large regions and times, we find that local information spreads isotropically at an information speed $v_I$ given by
+Here we restrict to models with no chirality or preferred direction and consider the asymptotic limit of large regions and times.
+Using strip regions to define the information speed, we find

-Here $v_E(\varepsilon,f)$ is the entanglement speed, which measures the rate of entanglement growth starting from an initial state of energy density $\varepsilon$ and entanglement fraction $f$.
+Here $v_E(f,\varepsilon)$ is the entanglement speed, which measures the rate of entanglement growth for a strip region starting from an initial state of energy density $\varepsilon$ and entanglement fraction $f$.
+The energy dependence of various speeds will be mostly suppressed.
 We note that the prior literature on entanglement growth has focused primarily on the case $f=0$, so what is commonly called the entanglement speed is the single number $v_E(f=0)$ in our notation.
+Note also that the rate of entanglement growth can depend on the region shape.

-Eq.~\eqref{eq:main} is our main result; the evidence for it comes from three sources, a general quantum information argument, a microscopic spin chain calculation, and holographic calculations using AdS/CFT.
+Eq.~\eqref{eq:main} is one of our main results; the evidence for it comes from three sources, a general quantum information argument, a microscopic spin chain calculation, and holographic calculations using AdS/CFT.
 As such, we conjecture that it holds generally for translation invariant chaotic quantum systems ranging from spin chains to black holes.
 As a function of $f$, we find that $v_I$ ranges from $v_E(f=0)$ at $f=0$ to $v_B$ at $f=1$.
 Hence, our setup unifies the entanglement speed $v_E(0)$ and butterfly speed $v_B$ by showing that they are particular limits of a general information speed.
 We also find that the various velocities depend only on energy density and other conserved quantities and, in the case of $v_E$, on the entanglement fraction $f$.

+We emphasize that the above formula applies only to strip regions.
+This is because the quantum information argument leading Eq.~\eqref{eq:main} assumes that the time for entanglement entropy of a strip to saturate is set by the speed $v_{E}(f)$ as opposed to any other speed.
+This assumption is not true for arbitrary regions shapes, and we will discuss other subregion shapes at the end of the paper.